travis-ci/docs-travis-ci-com/user/using-debug-vm.md

-When the build failure is only observable on Travis CI, and if you suspect that there are critical differences between your local development environment and Travis CI's build VM, you can make use of debug VM to gain access to the actual VM or container (henceforth VM for brevity).
+When the build failure is only observable on Travis CI, and if you suspect that there are critical differences between your local development environment and Travis CI's build VM, you can restart builds in the debug mode to gain access to the actual VM or container (henceforth "debug VM").

-# Starting a debug VM
+# Restarting a build to debug

 This feature is available for private repositories and those public repositories for which the feature is enabled.
-For private repositories, the build build button is available on the upper right corner of the build/job page.
+For private repositories, the "Debug build" or "Debug job" button is available on the upper right corner of the build/job page.

 ![Screenshot of debug build/job buttons](/images/debug_buttons.png)